Guides

 Recent incidents highlight how bold cyber attackers have become in attacking financial institutions.
 For example, the world’s largest bank - ICBC Financial Services - was crippled by a recent ransomware attack, forcing it to resort to settling trades with a USB stick.

 Those that don’t properly protect themselves against breaches like these risk falling foul of financial data security regulations across North America and Europe.
-Regulations such as the Payment Card Industry Data Security Standard (PCI DSS) and the General Data Protection Regulation (GDPR) mandate strict measures for securing financial data, with non-compliance penalties ranging from strict fines to costly forensic audits.
+Compliance regulations such as the Payment Card Industry Data Security Standard (PCI DSS) and the General Data Protection Regulation (GDPR) mandate strict measures for securing financial data, with non-compliance penalties ranging from strict fines to costly forensic audits.

-Beyond cyberattacks, financial institutions also need to guard against other Google Drive data loss scenarios, like accidental deletion, data corruption, and hardware malfunctions.
-Such incidents can lead to damaging operational disruptions and financial losses.
+Beyond cyberattacks, financial institutions also need to guard against other Google Drive data loss scenarios, like:

 Out of all sectors, finance is second highest in terms of the financial cost of breaches.
 However, the costs are never solely monetary.
 Damage to reputation and diminished customer trust are common, and often worse for financial institutions due to the sensitive nature of the data they hold.

-2: Phishing and social engineering
+1. Phishing and social engineering

 Google Drive is a secure platform and does contain plenty of security features to help protect your data, such as encryption, two factor authentication (2FA), and phishing and malware detection tools.